 Staring at a Google account verification screen after a factory reset can make your phone feel like a paperweight.
 You search for how to bypass FRP on Android, try a method from a video, and quickly discover the menus shown don’t exist on your device.
 That frustration is common; a procedure for a Samsung phone is useless for a Motorola or a Huawei.

 Factory Reset Protection (FRP) is a built-in security feature Google introduced with Android 5.1 Lollipop.
-Its core purpose is simple: to prevent unauthorized individuals from using your phone if it’s lost or stolen, even after a factory reset.
+It automatically activates when a Google account is added to an Android device.

 The single most important factor in a successful FRP bypass is your phone’s brand.
 Manufacturers like Samsung, Xiaomi, and Huawei use heavily customized versions of Android (One UI, MIUI, EMUI), which have entirely different software interfaces and security loopholes.
 An exploit that opens a hidden test menu on a Samsung simply does not exist on a Vivo or OPPO phone.